aleksander-mendoza/SolomonoffLib/README.md

 try to find the smallest nondeterministic automaton possible (because the problem is hard and would consume too much resources).

+You can call external functions

+    automaton_built_from_java = externalFuncName!('arg1', 'arg2', 'arg3')

+Alternatively argument pairs are allowed:

+    automaton_built_from_java_with_labels = externalFuncName:!('arg1':'label1', 'arg2':'label2', 'arg3':'label3')

+Mind that one of them uses `!`, whereas the other uses `:!`.
+Those correspond respectively to text and informant (from the theory of inductive inference).
+You can for instance use machine learn to automatically build automata from examples

+    learned_from_text = rpni!('a', 'aa', 'aaa', 'aaaa')
+    learned_from_informant = rpni_mealy:!('a':'0', 'aa':'01', 'aaa':'010', 'aaaa':'0101')

+There are thw following learning functions available:

+    rpni!  - provided by LearnLib
+    kreversible!
+    rpni_mealy:!   - provided by LearnLib
+    ostia:!   - provided by SolomonoffLib
+    apti:!    - provided by SolomonoffLib
+    oftia:!   - provided by SolomonoffLib

+There are also some utility functions like

+    import!('path/to/file.mealy')
+    prefixTreeAcceptor!
+    prefixTreeTransducer:!
+    importDOT!

 ## Usage